andreyvarlamov/learncpp/08-type-conversion-function-overloading/notes_08_1.md

 How do you have a type conversion with zero conversions?
 E.g. architectures where `int` and `long` both have the same size and range.
 Therefore, no actual conversion is needed to convert a value between those types, the value can simply be copied.

+# 8.2 - Floating-point and integral promotion

+*The number of bits a data type uses is called its width*

+Want 32-bit CPU to modify an 8-bit value (such as a `char`) or a 16-bit value?
+Some 32 bit CPUs (such as x86) can manipulate 8-bit or 16-bit values directly.
+However, doing so is often slower than manipulating 32-bit values.

+### Numeric promotion
+Because C++ is designed to be portable and performant across a wide range of architectures, don't want to assume a given CPU would be able to efficiently manipulate values that were narrower than the natural data size for that CPU.

+To help address this challenge - **numeric promotion** - type conversion of a narrower numeric type (such as `char`) to a wider numeric type (such as `int` or `double`) that can be processed efficiently and is less likely to have a result that overflows.

+All numeric promotions are **value-preserving** - no loss of data or precision.
+Safe, the compiler will freely use numeric promotion as needed, and will not issue a warning when doing so.

+### Numeric promotion reduces redundance
+I.e. function versions for different types.

+### Numeric promotion categories
+`integral promotions` and `floating point promotions`.

+### Floating point promotions
+Easier.

+### Integral promotions
+More complicated.

+Using integral promotion rules, the following conversions can be made:
+* signed char or signed short -> int
+* `unsigned char`, `char8_t`, `unsigned short` -> int if int can hold the entire range of the type, or unsigned int otherwise.
+* if char is signed by default, it follows the signed char conversion rules above.
+If it is unsigned by default, it follows the unsigned char conversion rules above.
+* bool can be converted to int, with false becoming 0 and true becoming 1.

+### Not all value-preserving conversions are numeric promotions.
+Some value-preserving type conversions (e.g. `char` -> `short`; `int` -> `long` or `int -> `double`) are not considered to be numeric promotions in C++ (they are *numeric conversions*).
+This is because such conversions do not assist in the goal of converting smaller types to larged types that can be processed more efficiently.